Dynamics of vertex-reinforced random walks: General introduction

-\end{prop} We conjecture that, conditionally on a localization of the VRRW on a finite subset, its vector of density of occupation on the subset converges to a stable equilibrium $x$ of (\ref{eqdiff}), that the asymptotic range $\Rc$ is a subset of $S(x)\cup\partial S(x)\cup\partial(\partial S(x))$, and is equal to $T(x)=S(x)\cup\partial S(x)$ if $x\in\E_s$, which occurs generically on $a$; recall that $S(x)$ then is a complete $d$-partite subgraph with possible loops for some $d\ge1$, by Theorem \ref{partition}.
-A proof would require a deeper understanding of the dynamics of $(Z_.(i))_{i\in V(G)}$ (see Lemma \ref{bound rn}).
-Note that, on the integers $\Z$ (with standard adjacency, unlike Proposition \ref{prop:cex}) with $a_{i,j}=\textnormal{\1}_{i\sim j}$, the result that the VRRW a.s. localizes on five sites \cite{tarres} implies that stable equilibria which are not in $\E_s$ are ruled out (otherwise six sites would be possible as well); this can be related to the property in this case that every neighbourbood of any stable equilibrium $x$ contains a strictly stable one.
+\end{prop} We conjecture that, conditionally on a localization of the VRRW on a finite subset, its vector of density of occupation on the subset converges to a~stable equilibrium $x$ of (\ref{eqdiff}), that the asymptotic range $\Rc$ is a subset of $S(x)\cup\partial S(x)\cup \partial(\partial S(x))$, and is equal to $T(x)=S(x)\cup\partial S(x)$ if $x\in\E_s$, which occurs generically on $a$ (in the sense given in the paragraph after Remark~\ref{rem:2}).

+A proof would require a deeper understanding of the dynamics of $(Z_.(i))_{i\in G}$ (see Lemma \ref{bound_rn}).
+Note that, on the integers $\Z$ with standard adjacency---unli\-ke Proposition \ref {prop:cex}---and with $a_{i,j}=\1_{i\sim j}$, the result that the VRRW a.s.~locali\-zes on five sites \cite{tarres} implies that only equilibria in $\E_s$ are reached with positi\-ve probability.
+More precisely, in this case there exist a.s. $k\in\Z$ and $x\in\De$ with $x_k=1/2$, $x_{k-1}=\al/2$, $x_{k+1}=(1-\al)/2$, $\al\in(0,1)$ (thus, $x\in\E_s$) such that $Z_n(i)/n\,{\to}\,x_i$ as $n\,{\to}\,\iy$ for all $i\,{\in}\,\Z$, $\A_\partial(x)$ holds and $\Rc\,{=}\,T(x)$; see~\cite {tarres}.
+Stable equilibria which are not in $\E_s$ correspond to cases $\al=0$ or~$1$, which would lead to localization on six vertices if they were possible, similarly to Proposition \ref{prop:cex}.
+This result on $\Z$ can be related to the property that every neighborhood of any stable equilibrium $x$ contains a strictly stable one.\vadjust{\goodbreak}